Is Human Resources the Right Career Choice for You?

 Weighing up the pros and cons of HR can be beneficial if you’re wondering if the role is suitable for you.
 Although it can be great to have a role where you’re interacting with people every day, the role requires good record keeping and the ability to pay attention to detail is a definite asset.

-How to get started in HR
+How to get into HR without a degree

 What’s the average HR salary?